psf/requests/docs/dev/contributing.rst

 documentation.

 When contributing documentation, please do your best to follow the style of the documentation files.
-This means a soft-limit of 79 characters wide in your text files and a semi-formal, yet friendly and approachable, prose style.
+This means a soft limit of 79 characters wide in your text files and a semi-formal, yet friendly and approachable, prose style.

 When presenting Python code, use single-quoted strings (``'hello'`` instead of